-One forger, Lawrence Michael Farrell, aptly nicknamed “Christmas Keough” because he generally surfaced at Christmas, evaded law enforcement and Pinkertons alike for the years between 1908 to 1918.
+One forger, Lawrence Michael Farrell, aptly nicknamed “Christmas Keough” because he generally surfaced at Christmas, evaded law enforcement and the Pinkertons alike for the years between 1908 and 1918.
 William Pinkerton, head of the western branch of the Agency from 1884 until his death in 1923, placed Farrell second on his most dangerous forgers list.

 Farrell, also known as Lawrence Keough, Billy Keough, O’Keefe, Wm.
 M. Lunbar, E.W.
 Howard, R.A.
 Bender, G. Dundas, H.H.
 Travers, B.E.
 McLeod, McKinnon, Paget, Dunham, Harry Harris, et al., had his first brush with the law in 1895.
 After an overturned conviction, Farrell spent the next several years refining his swindling techniques across the United States and Canada — which included his summertime schemes to defraud banks, farmers, hotels, widows, and realtors in the U.S.